fernandeslouro/classic-cars-classifier/README.md

 ## To-Do List
 - fixing the web app (it's currently broken)
-- add a fourth class, "other", which includes random cars not corresponding any of these models.
+- consider adding a fourth class, "other", which includes random cars not corresponding any of these models.